MauritsWilke/PacMan/readme.md

 - Automatic wrap-around detection for custom boards
 - Saving and loading a game
 - Movement queueing for easier gameplay
-- Different algorithm for different ghosts
+- Different algorithm for all ghosts
 - Pac-Man and ghosts both fully animated